kerautret/GTVimageVect/README.md

 ## Reproduction of Paper Figures
-All the figures of the paper can be reproduced from the following script `script-figures.sh`.
+All the figures of the paper using the present algorihtms can be reproduced from the following script `script-figures.sh`.
 You just have to run by specifying the Input/Output directory:

 `